6 Basics [basic]

 [Note 23:

-Transformations that introduce a speculative read of a potentially shared memory location might not preserve the semantics of the C++ program as defined in this document, since they potentially introduce a data race.
+It is possible that transformations that introduce a speculative read of a potentially shared memory location do not preserve the semantics of the C++ program as defined in this document, since they potentially introduce a data race.

 However, they are typically valid in the context of an optimizing compiler that targets a specific machine with well-defined semantics for data races.